Cosmic5173/Cosmic5173/README.md

 ### Warped Network
 As of mid 2022, Warped Network has been revived from its former glory in 2019-2020.
 I have decided to work on a new Minecraft server with a few of my good friends.
 We plan for this server to be a cluster of fun gamemodes for people to enjoy.

-### PocketMine-MP Libraries
+### PM Gadgets
-PocketMine-MP Libraries is a small project of mine where in my free time, I create useful libraries for PocketMine-MP Plugins.
+PM Gadgets is a small project of mine where in my free time, I create useful plugins libraries for PocketMine-MP.
 [PocketMine-MP](https://pmmp.io) is a very popular server software for ``Minecraft: Bedrock Edition``.
-You can go check out our [GitHub](https://github.com/PocketMine-MP-Libraries) to see what libraries may be useful to you.
+You can go check out our [GitHub](https://github.com/PM-Gadgets) to see what projects may be useful to you.

 ### CosmicBot
 Cosmic Bot is a Discord bot written in Java, using [JDA](https://github.com/DV8FromTheWorld/JDA).
 It is the biggest Discord bot I have ever worked on, and will be a base for some of my future, more public bots.
 The purpose for this bot is for practice and my community server.